Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 - Ease of usage
 - Disk size utilisation

-To test these, I change the first line in the Dockerfile, where it begins with "FROM" followed by one of the below listed candidates:
+To test these, I change the first line in the Dockerfile, where it begins with "FROM" followed by one of the below listed candidates, one at a time:
 - python:alpine
 - python:slim
 - python:3.9.1